King Albert II

 King Leopold III, accompanied by Prince Baudouin and Prince Albert, returned to Belgium on 22 July 1950.

 On 2 July 1959, Prince Albert married Donna Paola Ruffo di Calabria, born of a princely family in Italy.
 King Albert II and Queen Paola have three children: Prince Philippe (born on 15 April 1960), Princess Astrid (born on 5 June 1962) and Prince Laurent (born on 19 October 1963).

-Moreover, Prince Albert also assumed the Presidency of the Board of the Caisse Générale d'Epargne et de Retraite from 1954 to 1992.
-He was President of the Belgian Red Cross from 1958 to 1993.
+Prince Albert also served as Chairman of the Board of Caisse Générale d'Epargne et de Retraite from 1954 to 1992 and as President of the Belgian Red Cross from 1958 to 1993.

-Apart from these various functions, Prince Albert carried out actions in the field of town planning, housing, nature conservation, listed monuments and sites, and in general, management of the environment.
-In this context, he has presided or attended many international conferences.
-In 1969, he was invited by the Council of Europe to assume the Presidency of the European Ministerial Conference on the protection of the cultural and architectural heritage.
+In addition to these various roles, Prince Albert was also active in the fields of town planning, housing, nature conservation, listed monuments and sites, and environmental management generally.
+In this context, he chaired or attended many international conferences.
+In 1969, he was invited by the Council of Europe to chair the European Ministerial Conference on the protection of cultural and architectural heritage.

 After the death of his brother, King Baudouin, Prince Albert was sworn in before the combined chambers of parliament on 9 August 1993 as the sixth King of the Belgians.